eclipse-glsp/glsp-server-node/README.md

 yarn start
 ```

 To debug you can use the `Debug workflow example GLSP Server` launch configuration.
-Note that you need to use the start:debug scripts or ...(without GLSP server) launch configurations for the Theia applications for them to connect to this GLSP server.
+This starts the example server in a dedicated process.
+To test the server you have to connect a workflow GLSP client that supports JSON-RPC via socket.
+We recommend to use the client provided by the [`glsp-integration`](https://github.com/eclipse-glsp/glsp-theia-integration#how-to-start-the-workflow-diagram-example-server-from-the-sources).

 ## More information